 In order to execute our business strategy, we will need to expand our development, control and regulatory capabilities and develop financial, manufacturing, marketing and sales capabilities or contract with third parties to provide these capabilities for us.
 If our operations expand, we expect that we will need to manage additional relationships with various collaborative partners, suppliers and other third parties.
-Our ability to manage our operational, financial and management controls, reporting systems and procedures wherever we may operate.
+Our ability to manage our operations and any growth will require us to make appropriate changes and upgrades, as necessary, to our operational, financial and management controls, reporting systems and procedures wherever we may operate.
 Any inability to manage growth could delay the execution of our business plan or disrupt our operations.